-Table 2-5: Wind energy purchase agreements by Indiana utilities (Data sources: IURC [25], AES [27], Hoosier [28], IMPA [29], NIPSCO [30], WVPA [31, 32])
+Table 2-5: Wind energy pure chase agre ements by Indiar na utilities (Data sou rces: AES [27 '], CenterPoint [28], Duke [29], Hoosier [[30], IMPA · [31], I&M [32], NIPSCO [33], , WVPA [34])

 In addition to the power purchase agreements in Table 2-5, three Indiana wind farms have signed a total of 349 MW in virtual power purchase agreements with corporate clients as shown in Table 2-6.
 Virtual power purchase agreements are financial instruments where the power purchaser buys the power and the renewable energy credits at a fixed price from a wind farm without receiving delivery of the power, while the wind farm sells the power into the wholesale market at the market price.
-If the market price is higher than the agreed virtual PPA price the wind farm pays the virtual client the difference and conversely if the market price is less than the virtual PPA price the client pays the wind farm the difference.
+If the market price is higher than the agreed virtual PPA price, the wind farm pays the virtual client the difference, and conversely, if the market price is less than the virtual PPA price, the client pays the wind farm the difference.